yuuMQ/CHEST-XRAY-IMAGES-CLASSIFICATION-WITH-ViT/README.md

 └── ...
 ```
 #### source format: https://github.com/HealthX-Lab/MedCLIP-SAMv2
-- If you doesn't use masks for segmentation project, you can config in create_dataset.py
+- If you doesn't use masks for segmentation project, you can change in create_dataset.py
 ```text
     if not os.path.exists(all_images_path):
         os.makedirs(all_images_path)